Misty Lown: Biography

-Lown founded Misty's Dance Unlimited in 1998 in Onalaska, Wisconsin, teaching ballet, tap, jazz, hip hop, and beginner's classes.
+In 1998 at age 21, she founded Misty's Dance Unlimited in Onalaska, Wisconsin, teaching ballet, tap, jazz, hip hop, and beginner's classes.
 The studio integrates classes on community building and service into the dance curriculum.
 Lown is also the owner of More Than Just Great Dancing, an international affiliation program that establishes standards for dance programs and management.
-The program included 25 dance studios as of 2013.
-That year Lown and Misty's Dance Unlimited won Evoloshen's "Most Amazing Companies" award.
-She has been recognized as "Teacher of the Year" by Eclipse, "Outstanding Businesswoman of the Year" by the YWCA and awarded the "Pope John XXIII Award for Distinguished Service" by Viterbo University and the "Philanthropy Award" from the Red Cross.
+The program included 25 dance studios as of 2013 and 177 dance schools as of November 2016.
+In 2013, Lown and Misty's Dance Unlimited won Evoloshen's "Most Amazing Companies" award.
+She also founded the A Chance To Dance Foundation, which as of 2015 had awarded over $200,000 in financial assistance and scholarships to students in need.